6 Best beehiiv Alternatives in 2026

 Cons

-• Email designer can be frustrating to learn (no drag and drop feature)
+• Email designer can be frustrating to learn (no drag & drop feature)

 • Advanced email personalization requires basic coding knowledge